PeterBengtson/Ooloi-docs/WELCOME.md

 It stands on architecture, tests, and documentation.<br>

 If you see the value, you will find it here, intact and intelligible.<br>
-If you don’t, nothing is lost.
+If you don't, nothing is lost.

 *"Nun denn, allein."*